dbankier/vscode-quick-select/README.md

 ![singlequotes](https://github.com/dbankier/vscode-quick-select/raw/master/screens/singlequotes.gif)

-**NEW:** You can also use this following shortcut to select either single or double quotes
+**NEW:** You can also use this following shortcut to select either single, double quotes or backticks

 <kbd>⌘</kbd><kbd>k</kbd> <kbd>;</kbd>

 **NEW:** You can also use this following shortcut to toggle quotes, e.g. `"word"` to `'word'`

 <kbd>⌘</kbd><kbd>k</kbd> <kbd>:</kbd>

+**NOTE:** the extensions can be configured to exclude backticks from selection or switching

 <kbd>⌘</kbd><kbd>k</kbd> <kbd>`</kbd>